SeanyPollard/COM507/README.md

 self.__stuff    private, not accessed outside the class even through inheritance

 Using GUIs
-from tkinter import *       AKA bring in all the GUId stuff
+from tkinter import *       AKA bring in all the GUI stuff

 Then bring in the class for a blank window class Gui(Tk):